American Revolution Ancestors

 vi.
 Mary (wife of Pritchett Gowty)

 ix.
 Aaron (deceased by August 11, 1810)

-5. John Adam Link II was born December 31, 1756.
+5. John Adam Link II - [SAR Patriot #: P-236919] - [approved 8-28-1996] - was born 31 December 1756.
 He was the fifth child of John Adam Link I and Elizabeth Miller and he was born in their Oley Hill, PA, home.
 His grandfather, John Jacob Link, was an ancestor of General and President Dwight D. Eisenhower.

 John Adam Link II was baptized in St. Joseph's Church, January 16, 1757, near Oley Hill, Pennsylvania.
 He grew up at his parent’s home on Israel’s Creek in Frederick County, Maryland.
 John Adam Link II was confirmed in the Lutheran Church of Frederick, Maryland, on May 25, 1775.

 He was commissioned on June 29, 1782, as an Ensign in Captain Peter Barrick's Company, the Catoctin Battalion, Militia of Frederick County, Maryland.